Seagulls and Bird Phobias

 Like most birds during nesting season, gulls become protective and will have limited tolerance of people, animals or other birds encroaching upon what they see as their territory (usually spring and summer).

 Finally, the more we interact with them and feed them, then the more assertive gulls will become.
 Often we don’t realise the problems we are building up for ourselves.
+However, we must also take into account that we are depleting their natural food sources by over fishing our oceans.
+Seagulls are often left with no other choice but to steal food from humans as we have already stolen their food.

 How can I live safely around seagulls?